When 'pre-loved' can harm you – I'm a Feng Shui consultant and you should never buy these 6 things for your home in a thrift store

 This is because in some circumstances, a mirror seems to retain the energy of situations it has reflected.
 Where these are traumatic, stressful or emotionally painful reflections, that energy appears to seep out into the lives of the new owners.

 I accept this may initially sound like total mumbo-jumbo, but two instances of mirror issues come immediately to mind.
 Everything was going downhill for a client of mine, Natasha.
-Normally a bright, confident woman with a career in modelling, she had become anxious and low in mood.
+Normally a bright, confident woman with a career in modeling, she had become anxious and low in mood.
 Her relationship had ended, work had dried up and she couldn’t see a way forward in her life.

 In the bright cheery room, the corner where it stood was dark and seemed to absorb light rather than working to naturally increase the light, which was odd in itself.